 I've said it before, Italy will ruin you forever on Italian food.
-But never has it been so apparent than on the Italian Days Food Experience.
-This tour WILL ruin you but in the best possible way.
-So, if you're OK with this...if you're prepared to go without balsamic for a while until you can find the best quality, or get the eye roll at a friend's dinner party because you ask if the parmigiano reggiano they're using is DOP, then read on at your own risk!
+But never has it been so apparent than on the Italian Days Food Experience, easily one of the best food tours in Bologna.
+This tour WILL ruin you -- but in the best possible way.
+So, if you're OK with this...if you're prepared to go without balsamic for a while until you can find the best quality, or get the eye roll at a friend's dinner party because you ask if the Parmigiano Reggiano cheese they're using is DOP... then read on at your own risk!

-What a beautiful sunny morning in Bologna.
-The van arrived right on time at 7:00am to take us on our food “experience”, and our fellow foodies were already in the van - two other couples, one from England and the other from California.
+It was 7:00am and the van arrived right on time to take us on our Bologna food tour.
+Since this was our first time in Bologna, we were excited to explore the amazing food Bologna is known for.
+Two other couples were already inside - fellow foodies from England and California.
 The van was comfy and new, and air-conditioned on this warm early fall day.
 After introductions and the usual "where are you from?", "where are you staying?", we were off to eat our way across Emilia Romagna.
 Good weather, good company, and local delicacies?
-This was going to be a fun day.
+What could be better!

 We were met at our first stop of the day by our host and guide, Alessandro Martini, the creator and owner of the Italian Days Food Experience.
 And if his upbeat demeanor was any indication of what was in store, this was definitely going to be quite an “experience”.